Reviewer Guidelines

 Role

-As a Reviewer, you carry the important responsibility of evaluating submissions, thereby identifying work that should be included and highlighted at CCN as well as giving feedback to other's work that is vital to the scientific process.
+As a Reviewer, you carry the important responsibility of evaluating submissions, thereby identifying work that should be included and highlighted at CCN as well as giving feedback to others' work that is vital to the scientific process.

 Each submission to the CCN 2026 Proceedings will receive at least 3 high-quality reviews from Reviewers like yourself.
 After the review period concludes, the Authors can respond to the reviews and sustain discussion with the Reviewers.
 Your work and that of your fellow Reviewers will be supported by an Area Chair (AC).
 The AC will write a meta-review that summarizes the reviews and discussions and makes a recommendation for acceptance.
 Your area chair will be supervised by a Senior Area Chair (SAC).
 Your communications with authors, other reviewers, and area chairs will take place via OpenReview.